 HOW THE VISIT OF SWEDISH ROYALS MADE SMALL TOWN LOVIISA COME ALIVE AGAIN, IF ONLY FOR A DAY

-October 5, 2023, 21:00 pm | Feature, Gallery, Subscriber Content
+October 5, 2023, 21:00 pm | Feature, Gallery, Travel

 Text and Photographs: TONY ÖHBERG/FINLAND TODAY

-“One would guess there would be more people on the square,” said a local woman in her 60s to a man staring at the Town Hall Square on Thursday afternoon in the city center of the southern small town of Loviisa.
+“One would guess there would be more people in the square,” said a local woman in her 60s to a man staring at the Town Hall Square on Thursday afternoon in the city center of the southern small town of Loviisa.

 “I am sure, there will be more,” the man said.

-The clock was about quarter to one, the weather was warm and the sun was peeking from behind thin clouds.
+The clock was about quarter to one, the weather was warm, and the sun was peeking from behind thin clouds.

 The nearby parking lots were empty for security reasons, but the cars that were parked within walking distance from the Town Hall Square would have had a hard time carrying the hundreds of people that seemed to appear from nowhere.
 There’s no functional public transport system in Loviisa—buses pass by now and then; sometimes not at all.